s-kostyaev/ellama/README.md

 # Ellama

 Ellama is an [ollama](https://github.com/jmorganca/ollama) client for Emacs.
 It provides a set of commands for interacting with the Ollama API, allowing users to ask questions, define words, translate text, and more.
+Ellama natively supports streaming output.

 ## Commands